-Keep an eye and ear out for these wild sounds and sights this winter with our guide to to unmissable winter wildlife spectacles, plus some of the best wilder sounds to listen out for in the darker months.
+Keep an eye and ear out for these wild sounds and sights this winter with our guide to unmissable winter wildlife spectacles, plus some of the best wilder sounds to listen out for in late-autumn, winter and early spring.

 It’s been called the greatest wildlife spectacle in Britain and is remarkable to witness.
 Studies suggest that starlings congregate in these remarkable ‘murmurations’ to deter possible predators, which are confused by the swirling masses.
 Despite a recent drop in their overall population, you can still witness the mesmerising sight of thousands of birds performing their aerial dance at dawn and dusk.